Fellyans (part four)

-Behind, a shutter opened.
-Bede had built a shelter above the water trough, so rain could fill it in winter, the house keeping off the ice.
-Marshhawk began to squeeze.
-As he squeezed, he fastened a hat onto his head—one like the elf’s, in the colors of the Queen.
+A shutter opened behind, and Marshhawk began to squeeze through.
+As he squeezed, he fastened a hat to his head—one like the elf’s, in the colors of the Queen.

 “What I need, properly,” he murmured, “is a cornet, for a decent salute.
 Look at them, so many stumps in a swamp, no respect greeting Her Majesty’s what-you-call-it…”

-The swan circled the pond, harassed by the ducks; the dogs, even Gert, barking and skirting the margin in a pack of three.
-At length the elf lifted his baton, and was suddenly in front of Vincent.
+The swan circled the pond, harassed by ducks.
+The dogs, even Gert, barked, skirting the margin.
+The elf made a face of dignity in resignation, lifted his baton, and was suddenly in front of Vincent.

 “I am Mr. Dwale,” said Bede.
 “The owner.
 It’s me you want.”